t0lik/tree-vue-docs/source/api/options.md

 - `icon`: classes that are added to classes of the node icon component, default value is **null**
 - `text`: classes that are added to classes of the node text component, default value is **null**

-To override node classes you can call the corresponding node's functions.
+To override default node classes you can call the corresponding node's functions.
 See [node functions](#Node-functions)

 Any style classes must be set by string or an object in the Vue.js style: